 The most characteristic gross lesions are grayish yellow, necrotic foci in the liver along migratory tracks of the young flukes.
 Histologically, the liver lesions include central eosinophilic inflammation (fluke induced) surrounded by coagulation necrosis with an outer rim of neutrophils.
 The lesion is positive for gram-positive rods.
 Other common findings are an enlarged pericardial sac filled with straw-colored fluid and excess fluid in the peritoneal and thoracic cavities.
 Usually, there is extensive rupture of the capillaries in the subcutaneous tissue, which causes the adjacent skin to turn black (hence the common name, black disease).

 The incidence may be lowered by reducing the numbers of Lymnaea spp snails, the intermediate hosts for the liver flukes, or by otherwise reducing the fluke infection of sheep.
 However, these procedures are not always practical, and active immunization with C novyi aluminum-precipitated toxoid seems more effective and can be also performed during outbreaks.
 Longterm immunity is produced by one vaccination.
 After this, only new introductions to the flock (lambs and sheep brought in from other areas) need to be vaccinated.
 This is best done in early summer.
-Pasture contamination can be minimized by proper disposal of cadavers (burning).
+Pasture contamination can be minimized by proper disposal of carcasses (burning).